weo3dev/bowleague/README.md

 - ~~Track player stats per week, per game~~ - this page more as a directory
 - ~~use HighCharts or similar to graph stats~~ - this page more as a directory
-- Responsive - *MD has yet to implement responsive as an parameter for grid-list*
+- Responsive - yes and using a newer media query approach for break points
 - player profile can be clicked to go to their page (or team page :question: [undecided])
 - per the first two above line items - sortable by player name alpha, team name alpha

 # TODO
-- make sure e2e testing working
+- finish e2e test paths
-- integrate sample data with mockbackend for local testing
+- ~~integrate sample data with mockbackend for local testing~~
 - implement travis CI
-- app-wide styling!
+- ~~app-wide styling!~~
 - tie in sub-pages (team page, profile page), to parent pages (teams, players)
-- install HighCharts
+- ~~install HighCharts~~ (installed D3 instead; more robust and using ngx-charts)
 - sass

 ### Players page